gentoo/matrix/README.md

 ## Contributing

 Don't hesitate to create a MR for any other Matrix clients, servers and other services!

-You can report any ebuild issues or feature requests in the [issue tracker](https://gitlab.com/PureTryOut/matrix-overlay/issues).
+You can report any ebuild issues or feature requests in the [issue tracker](https://gitlab.com/steils/matrix-overlay/issues) or in [Gentoo's Bugzilla](https://bugs.gentoo.org/) (Gentoo Linux product, Overlays component).